 The second weakness for Scotland lay in its harvest.
 We depended on a good crop.
 A bad harvest meant buying food from others, hence the need to find new avenues of trade and barter.
 The Damien Scheme was an attempt to alleviate that predicament.
-Faced with the proposal of a union, the population still susceptible to tales of the devastating famines of the 1690s when food prices rocketed way out of the pockets of ordinary folk, a union seemed an okay proposition for trade.
+To some a union seemed an okay proposition for trade.

-Also, it didn’t help matter that several landed estates were devoted to producing substantial quantities of grain for export, not for internal consumption.
+It didn’t help matters that several landed estates were devoted to producing substantial quantities of grain for export, not for internal consumption.
 Scotland could easily feed itself, but our economy was not organised to do that.

 An alien Act

 There is one other aspect of our history worth remembering when asking why Scotland submitted to English rule.
 On 5 February 1705 the House of Commons in London passed legislation which would alter the landscape of relations between Scotland and England.
 The Alien Act recommended to Queen Anne that commissioners be appointed to negotiate for union between England and Scotland and, if the Scots did not comply and if discussions were not advanced by Christmas Day 1705, severe penalties would be imposed.
 [My emphasis.]